FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 Komodo dragons are supposedly used as bodyguards.[^2079]

-A komodo stamp is used as a symbolism for the president, and it is made of an unknown material which is unbreakable using a drill or a flamethrower.
-If the president is involved in a life-threatening incident, until the president is proven to be safe, the officer with the highest rank will become the temporary president.[^2150]
+A komodo stamp is used as a symbolism for the president, and it is made of an unknown material unbreakable using a drill or a flamethrower.[^2150]

 ## 豺狼國 (K\*ngdom of Wolves)